keyboard_arrow_up

 Balance

-Refers to the even distribution of braking force between the front and rear brakes, ensuring stability and control during deceleration.
+Even distribution of braking force between front and rear braking systems.

 Bleeding